 Rigid managers.
 Traditional collaboration tools.
 Excessive meetings...
 These are all major culprits of remote employees' disengagement and lack of motivation.

-In this modern digital age, there are many obstacles to efficiently managing a remote staff.
+In this modern digital age, there are many obstacles to efficiently managing remote staff.
 Especially because managers assume that remote workers' expectations are the same as in-office employees.
 But there’s a big difference between these two types of workers: ones suffer from isolation, and others don’t!

 Okay, now that we know what doesn’t work with remote employees, can we define what does?

-The key to how to keep remote employees engaged is building a successful online community which will keep your workforce highly engaged.
+The key to how to keep remote employees engaged is building a successful online community that will keep your workforce highly engaged.
 Here’s how!